MBBS Program Structure and Who to Contact Guide #

 Considering options for 5th year?
-Wondering whether to go Denmark, stay city or go Rural?
-Don’t know what each of the programs involve?
+Wondering whether to stay city or go Rural?
+Don't know what each of the programs involve?
 Interested in more information on specific rural sites?
 The AMSS has you covered!

 The AMSS Guide to 5th Year Options has all the information you need to learn more about the 5th Year Programs on offer.
-This new guide in 2018 covers in detail the teaching at each site, along with past experiences of students who have previously completed each program.
+This guide covers in detail the teaching at each site, along with past experiences of students who have previously completed each program.
 It also includes a handy list of current 5th years who are happy to chat with anyone about their placement and location.

 A Clinical Year's Guide to MSAs/Selectives #

-As all clin students know, many rotations can be a bit confusing at first, as we’re never quite sure what to expect, and without being lucky enough to have someone to quiz about various rotations, there’s very little information available before you start!
+As all clinical students know, many rotations can be a bit confusing at first, as we're never quite sure what to expect, and without being lucky enough to have someone to quiz about various rotations, there's very little information available before you start!

 To help people feel a little more prepared, and to choose the best MSA/Selective for them, we've developed a survey to get some feedback from current clinical students, so that we can put together a guide for future students.